matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 trades.
 How successful these companies will be is another matter.

 Regardless of economics, there are a few predictions for the 6+ year mark.

+"Made in India" not "Made in China" will become the new normal for many items.
+Some higher quality or national security related items will be made in the Americas, either the U.S. or Mexico.
+China will still have some manufacturing, but it will be transitioning to a post-manufacturing economy.

 Newer programming languages that combine both efficiency and ease of development would emerge by this time.
 Most of these languages would have started development during